vmware-tanzu/tanzu-framework/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Add notes to that can aid in the review process, or leave blank -->

 <!--
-If this pull request is just an idea or POC, or is not ready for review, select "Create draft pull request" (https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) instead of "Create pull request"
+     If this pull request is just an idea or POC, or is not ready for review, instead of "Create pull request", please select "Create draft pull request" (https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)
 -->